mpvanderschelling/dkb-streak2calendar/README.md

 # DKB Streak-Calendar script
-Application to automatically export Streak data to Google Calendar
+Application to automatically export Streak data to Google Calendar.

+Gigs that are labelled 'Afgezegd' will not be synched and removed from the calendar.

-# Getting started
+## Getting started

-* Make a new Python environment based on the `requirements.txt`
+1. Make a new Python environment based on the `requirements.txt`

-Files you have to add yourself locally:
+2. Files you have to add yourself locally:
   * `client_secret_GoogleCloudDemo.json`: OAuth file from Google
   * `streak_apikey.txt`: API key retrieved from Streak.
   * `token_calendar_v3.pickle`: Sign-in token file retrieved from Google

-* Execute script by calling `main.py`
+3. Execute script by calling `main.py`

+_&copy; De Klittenband_